rotki/rotki/docs/api.rst

       This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a DELETE on the the blockchains endpoint with a specific blockchain URL and a list of accounts in the json data will remove these accounts from the tracked accounts for the given blockchain and the current user.
+   Doing a DELETE on the blockchains endpoint with a specific blockchain URL and a list of accounts in the json data will remove these accounts from the tracked accounts for the given blockchain and the current user.
 The updated balances after the account deletions are returned.
     If one of the given accounts to add is invalid the entire request will fail.